Expanding the Reach of Public Health in Drug Policies and Enforcement Approaches

 Through the Colorado LEAD Campaign, we are promoting a public health and harm reduction approach to drug use and mental health.
 LEAD will create opportunities for Colorado jurisdictions to implement pre-booking diversion (no arrest or fingerprinting takes place).
 This is designed to bolster access to supportive wraparound services and reduce the role of the criminal justice system in the management of substance use-related problems.
 This model is a positive way to reform punitive drug enforcement culture and is proven to reduce recidivism, save money and improve police/community relations

 Advancing Harm Reduction

-As a result, the state now has a 911 Good Samaritan law, access to the overdose antidote, naloxone, and legal syringe availability through registered service providers.
-These and future health-based approaches will help reduce the harms associated with both, drug use and misuse, and the detrimental drug policies of our past.
+As a result, the state now has a 911 Good Samaritan law, widespread access to the overdose antidote, naloxone, and legal syringe availability through registered service providers.
+These and future health-based approaches will help reduce the harms associated with both drug use and misuse, and the detrimental drug policies of our past.